-Before you officially put your home on the market, it is so important to make the best first impression possible.
+Before you officially put your home on the market, you need to make the best first impression possible.
 It seems like there is so much to do, yet this huge first step is so important.
 Following is a list of categories to pay attention to when preparing your home to put on the market for sale.
 Wait on taking photos and listing your home until you feel confident in every one of these areas.
 All of these de-cluttering and home staging tasks will really impress viewers at house showings or open houses.
 Waiting and working hard will pay off in the end with an offer to purchase from an interested home buyer, who may be willing to pay top dollar after all your effort.

 Preparing Your Home For Sale Before It Goes On The Market